jpmcb/blog/content/posts/2023/06-13-goodbye-aws.md

 I've made the difficult decision to leave.

-And I'm very excited to be joining the incredible team at [OpenSauced](https://opensauced.pizza/) building the future of open source insights, tooling, and innovation.
+And I'm very excited to be joining the incredible team at [OpenSauced](https://opensauced.pizza/) where we'll be building the future of open source insights, tooling, and innovation.

 Since before I started my computer science degree (almost 7 years ago!)
-I've wanted to cut my teeth on building a startup, working on a greenfield product.
+I've wanted to cut my teeth on building a startup and working on a greenfield product.
 These kinds of opportunities are far & few between.
 And the timing is _just about_ right;
-I can't wait to push myself, learn new skills, and build new products with a small tactical team.
+I can't wait to push myself, learn new skills, and build new products with a small, amazing tactical team.

 To everyone at AWS and the Bottlerocket team:
 Thank you for making the last year an incredible learning opportunity.